Wind Mitigation Retrofit Solutions in South Florida

 16. What is a roof-to-wall retrofit?

-It’s the process of strengthening the connection between your home’s roof and wall system to prevent separation during hurricanes.
+A roof-to-wall retrofit strengthens the connection between your home’s roof and wall system, preventing separation during hurricanes.

 17. Why is roof-to-wall retrofitting important in South Florida?

-South Florida is prone to strong hurricanes, and roof-to-wall retrofits greatly reduce the risk of catastrophic roof loss.
+South Florida is prone to strong hurricanes, so roof-to-wall retrofits greatly reduce the risk of catastrophic roof loss.

 18. What materials are used in a roof-to-wall retrofit?

-Typically, hurricane clips, straps, fasteners, and sometimes third nails are used to reinforce existing connections.
+Professionals typically use hurricane clips, straps, fasteners, and sometimes third nails to reinforce existing connections.

 19. Does roof-to-wall retrofitting require a new roof?

 Not always.
-It can often be done without replacing your roof, especially if access through the attic is available.
+You can often complete the retrofit without replacing your roof, especially if attic access is available.

 20. How can I prove my retrofit for insurance discounts?

-After completion, you’ll receive a Wind Mitigation Inspection Report documenting the improvements, which can be submitted to your insurance provider for discounts.
+After completion, you’ll receive a Wind Mitigation Inspection Report that documents all improvements, which you can then submit to your insurance provider for discounts.